Credit System & Basics

 The Shifting Winds: What Lenders Are Saying and Doing

 This brings us to the 'shifting winds' of 2025.
-While tradelines fundamentally still work, the landscape isn't static.
+While tradelines still matter, the landscape isn't static.
 Lenders are increasingly sophisticated in their underwriting processes.
 Many now employ advanced algorithms and proprietary scoring models that can, to varying degrees, identify and potentially 'discount' the impact of authorized user accounts, especially when making decisions for large loans like mortgages.
 They're not necessarily ignoring them, but they might be weighing them differently.

 Think of it like this: some lenders (especially those focused on subprime or unsecured personal loans) might view a tradeline as a strong positive signal, eager to see any positive history.
 Others, particularly prime lenders for mortgages or high-value auto loans, might see it as a helpful indicator but still prioritize your own primary accounts.
 They want to see how you manage your your own credit responsibilities.
 This doesn't mean tradelines don't work for these lenders, but rather that they might not be the sole factor for approval.
 They provide a valuable 'gateway' to showing you can manage credit responsibly, but eventually, you need to prove it with your own accounts.
 When evaluating tradeline providers, it's crucial to understand what to look for, which is why knowing the right questions to ask your tradeline company is essential.